dvorakman/event-management-system/README.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch
+2. Create a new branch
-3. Commit your changes
+3. Make your changes
-4. Push to the branch
-5. Create a new Pull Request
+4. Submit a pull request

 ## License